LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-17-(TypeScript).md

 ### Announcements

+1. Check with your class Candidate Engagement Manager for any other announcements.
+1. Remind the students about the requirements for remaining in the course after Unit 1.

+#### For Part-Time Students:
 1. Graded assignment #6 opens soon.
 This is the last graded assignment for unit 1.

-1. Remind the students about the requirements for remaining in the course after unit 1.
-1. Check with your class Candidate Engagement Manager for any other announcements.
+#### For Full-Time Students:
+* Welcome do Days 25 and 26!
+* Graded Assignment 5 due end of Day 29
+* **Day 25**:
+    * Lesson 17
+* **Day 26**:
+    * Self-Assessment 3 in the morning (last one for Unit 1)
+    * Work day for Assignment 5 rest of day

 ### Topics That Require More Attention